NHQ/dsp-interface/README.md

 **API**

-*interface.line*
+*interface.val*

-* line[0] and line[1] have range [0,11] inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
+* val[0] and val[1] have range [0,11] inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
 Why 12 octaves?
 You can't hear 7 hertz, but you can feel it!

-* line[2]'s range is [-12, 12] inclusive (for semitones).
+* val[2]'s range is [-12, 12] inclusive (for semitones).
 It is the only line with negative values.

-* lines 3-9 have range [0, .9.9] at intervals of 0.1.
+* vals 3-9 have range [0, .9.9] at intervals of 0.1.

 *interface.exp*